The best calorie tracking app, 2026

 Why does PlateLens lead the 2026 ranking?

 PlateLens leads on the criterion that carries the most weight in our rubric — accuracy.
-Its ±1.1% MAPE on the DAI 2026 reference set is the lowest measurement error of any consumer calorie tracker we evaluated this cycle.
+Its ±1.4% MAPE on the May 2026 DAI six-app benchmark reference set is the lowest measurement error of any consumer calorie tracker we evaluated this cycle.
 No other app we tested came within three percentage points of that figure.

-Mean absolute percentage error of ±1.1% means that, across the 240 reference meals in the DAI 2026 set, the app-reported energy was on average within 1.1% of the weighed reference value.
+Mean absolute percentage error of ±1.4% means that, across the 240 reference meals in the May 2026 DAI six-app benchmark set, the app-reported energy was on average within 1.1% of the weighed reference value.
 For a 600 kcal meal, that is a typical error of about 7 kcal in either direction.
 For comparison, the category median in 2026 is closer to 7% MAPE, or about 42 kcal of typical error on the same meal.

 Is the free tier of PlateLens enough for most users?